lucasmoraeseng/resistordetector/README.md

 # FileList

-Application Scripts: Files used to process final application, in this folder we have also other file that we used to test some scripts.
+Application Scripts: Files used to process final application, in this folder we have also others files that we used to test some scripts.

 Train Scripts: Files used to train the detector.